huntingcarlisle/ETL-Project-Airlines/README.md

 Erin Babamoto | Divya Manthena | Isaac Mizrahi | Tess Palan

 ## Questions
-What are the top 5 most traveled to cities in the United States from 2019 - 2020?
-If you were to travel, what airline (top 5) would be recommended based on revenue?
+1. What are the top 5 most traveled to cities in the United States from 2019 - 2020?
+2. If you were to travel, what airline (top 5) would be recommended based on revenue?

-## *1. Extract*
+## *Extract*
 - Create path to read CSV
 - Import dataset into pandas - read CSV